 Religion in the workplace — Is it legal?

-The Freedom From Religion Foundation specializes cases concerning the separation of religion and government.
+The Freedom From Religion Foundation specializes in cases concerning the separation of religion and government.
 Private employment disputes fall outside the purview of FFRF and its purpose.
 If your complaint concerns a state or federal agency, please read through our FAQ and then contact us with your specific concern.
-FFRF staff attorneys cannot represent you in private employment disputes
+FFRF staff attorneys cannot represent you in private employment disputes.